 HKScan’s success is materially dependent on the professional expertise of the company’s management and other personnel, as well as on the company’s ability to foster the commitment of current management and other personnel and recruit new, skilled employees in the future.

-HKScan is also vulnerable to potential legal or illegal strikes in the value chain or in its own operations.
+The possibility of legal or illegal strikes cannot be ruled out in HKScan’s own operations or in its supply chain.
 The risks are mitigated by developing wellbeing at work and alternative supply structures and processes.

-Financial risks refer to unfavourable movements taking place in financial markets that may erode accrual of the company’s result or reduce cash flows.
-The company’s financial risk management aims to harness financial means to hedge the company’s intended earnings performance and equity and to safeguard the Group’ s liquidity in all circumstances.
+Financial risks refer to unfavourable movements taking place in financial markets that may erode accrual of the company’s result or reduce cash flow.
+The company’s financial risk management aims to harness financial means to hedge the company’s intended earnings performance and equity and to safeguard the Group’s liquidity in all circumstances.

 Risks of damage

-Natural disasters, fires, bioterrorism, sabotage, pandemics, exceptional weather conditions or other factors beyond the company’s control may have an adverse effect on the health and growth of production animals or hamper the company’s operations due to power outages, damage to production and property, disruptions in distribution chains, or other reasons.
+Natural disasters, fires, bioterrorism, sabotage, pandemics, exceptional weather conditions or other factors beyond the company’s control may have an adverse effect on the health and growth of production animals.
+Such factors may also hamper the company’s operations and cause power outages, damage to production and property, disruptions in distribution chains, or other handicaps.
+HKScan mitigates these risks caused by unforeseeable factors through insurances, when possible and necessary.